 Image Source: NPR

-No. 5 - The Lesotho Legend
+Largest Diamond No. 5 - The Lesotho Legend

 Starting our list at number 5, we have the giant Lesotho Legend weighing in at 910 carats.
 To put this into perspective, the stone is about the size of 2 golf balls.
-This gem is the largest ever produced by the Letseng mine in Lesotho, but its size is not the only thing that made the rough stand out.
+This diamond is the largest ever produced by the Letseng mine in Lesotho, but its size is not the only thing that made the rough stand out.

-When graded by the GIA, the diamond was found to be exceptional quality featuring a D Color grading (the highest grade possible for a colorless stone) and a Type IIa clarity score (meaning there is little to no nitrogen inclusions.)
+When graded by the GIA, the diamond was found to be of exceptional quality, featuring a D Color grading (the highest grade possible for a colorless stone) and a Type IIa clarity score (meaning there is little to no nitrogen inclusions.)
 The Lesotho Legend went on to fetch $40 million during the March 2018 Antwerp Diamond Tender.
 A very respectable price was paid by Gem Diamonds Ltd. a renowned mining company, which also gave this remarkable rough its name.

-No. 4 - The Star of Sierra Leone
+Largest Diamond No. 4 - The Star of Sierra Leone

 Image Source: Capetown Diamond Museum

-From there, the gem was transformed into a still massive 143.2 carat, emerald cut diamond, but due to an internal flaw, it was decided to recut the stone shortly after.
+From there, the diamond was transformed into a still massive 143.2 carat, emerald cut diamond, but due to an internal flaw, it was decided to recut the stone shortly after.
 The Star of Sierra Leone would ultimately be divided into 17 separate diamonds, 13 of which being deemed flawless.
 The largest resulting piece weighed 54 carats, and the 6 highest quality gems were eventually gathered to create the famous Star of Sierra Leone broach.

-No. 3 - The Excelsior Diamond
+Largest Diamond No. 3 - The Excelsior Diamond

 Image Source: Capetown Diamond Museum